-Our team of non-dilutive funding experts have reviewed the detail contained within the Chancellor’s 2021 budget speech and associated documentation to understand how this could impact the innovation landscape and funding options for world-leading UK companies.
+Our team of non-dilutive funding experts have reviewed the details contained within the Chancellor’s 2021 budget speech and associated documentation to understand how this could impact the innovation landscape and funding options for world-leading UK companies.

 The government will also carry out a review of R&D tax reliefs, with a consultation published alongside the Budget, considering all elements of the two R&D tax relief schemes.
-This is to ensure the scheme continues to facilitate cutting edge research within the UK, whilst ensuring value for money for the taxpayer.
+This is to ensure the scheme continues to facilitate cutting-edge research within the UK, whilst ensuring value for money for the taxpayer.

 This vision is set to target investment towards advancing infrastructure, skills and innovation to achieve economic recovery and growth.
 The Government’s objective is to create “the best ecosystem in the world for starting and growing a business.”

-Included within the Build Back Better Plan is explicit recognition that Innovate UK’s grant programmes and government initiatives will remain a key component of the support available to help the most innovative, R&D-intensive businesses to grow and scale.
+Included within the Build Back Better Plan is an explicit recognition that Innovate UK’s grant programmes and government initiatives will remain a key component of the support available to help the most innovative, R&D-intensive businesses to grow and scale.
 It also reiterates the Government’s ambition to invest £800m in the new Advanced Research and Invention Agency (ARIA).

-As stated in the 2020 Spending Review, the allocation of £100 billion of capital investment aims to kick start growth and support jobs, which suggests an increase in capital investment funding competitions for businesses.
+As stated in the 2020 Spending Review, the allocation of £100 billion of capital investment aims to kickstart growth and support jobs, which suggests an increase in capital investment funding competitions for businesses.

 Further details of these initiatives are anticipated over the coming months, particularly in the publication of a new Innovation Strategy, due in Summer 2021.

-“The government will commit £375 million to introduce Future Fund: Breakthrough”
+“The government will commit £375 million to introduce Future Fund: Breakthrough”.

-This new fund is a direct co-investment product to support the scale up of the most innovative, R&D-intensive businesses.
+This new fund is a direct co-investment product to support the scale-up of the most innovative, R&D-intensive businesses.
 The British Business Bank will take equity in funding rounds of over £20 million led by private investors to ensure these companies can access the capital they need to grow and bring prosperity to communities across the UK.

 The Budget also sets out more detail on the new UK Infrastructure Bank.
-Launching in Spring 2021 and headquartered in Leeds, the bank will provide financial support to private sector and local authority infrastructure projects across the UK, to help meet government objectives on climate change and regional economic growth.
+Launching in Spring 2021 and headquartered in Leeds, the bank will provide financial support to private sector and local authority infrastructure projects across the UK to help meet government objectives on climate change and regional economic growth.